cormullion/juliamonomaster/website/faq.md

 Editor windows support most OpenType features; you can ask for contextual alternates (ligatures), stylistic sets, alternate characters, and so on, using the feature codes listed above.

 Terminal windows use the xterm.js terminal emulator.
-This doesn't (yet) support OpenType features such as ligatures, stylistic sets, etc. To keep up with any improvement here, keep an eye on [this Github issue](https://github.com/xtermjs/xterm.js/issues/958).
+This doesn't (yet) support OpenType features such as ligatures, stylistic sets, etc. To keep up with any improvement here, keep an eye on [this GitHub issue](https://github.com/xtermjs/xterm.js/issues/958).

 ## ‘How do I configure the CSS?’